 *Please note that the user must manually select the correct DGPS serial rate that relates to the radio system they are using.

 Once the user has defined the Datum point and track direction, it is possible to save this information to be recalled at a later date.
-To do this the user must save the information by pressing the ‘SAVE’ option within VBOX Manager, doing this will allow the user to either ‘CREATE NEW’ file or overwrite an existing file.
+To do this the user must save the information by pressing the ‘Save’ option within VBOX Manager, doing this will allow the user to either create a new file or overwrite an existing file.

-The user will still need to manually set the VBOXs as either a ‘SUBJECT VEHICLE’ or ‘TARGET VEHICLE’ in the Single target ADAS mode.
-For more information on how to do this, please see the relevant ADAS page within the Support centre.
+The user will still need to manually set the VBOXs as either a ‘Subject Vehicle’ or ‘Target Vehicle’ in the '1 Target' ADAS mode.
+More information on this is available here.

 Once Vehico mode is enabled, the Position channels output over CAN (IDs 308 and 309) are now in a local X and Y coordinates, rather than the standard global coordinate system the VBOX typically uses.
 The origin of this local X and Y system will be the user nominated Datum point.